 In this post I will give a thorough overview of what warm and cool colors are in art and how you can use them to greatly improve your own painting!

 Warm colors are made up of colors such as reds, oranges and yellows.
 While cool colors consist of blue, purple and greens and the shades off of those that are cooler in color temperature.
 Let’s take a look at the color wheel chart above.
 You will notice that most of the colors on the left side of the color wheel are cool colors, while most of the colors on the right are warm colors.
-The result of this color circle depiction, gives us the sense of a thermometer to gauge the color temperature.
+The result of this color circle depiction, gives us the sense of a thermometer to gauge the color temperature of warm vs cool colors.

 Relativity of warm and cool colors

-However, one cannot always say that every blue is always a cool color and every red is a warm color.
+Now one cannot always say that every blue is always a cool color and every red is a warm color.
 There is a lot of relativity when it comes to color temperature.
-There can be warm blues, cool reds and warm greens.
+For example there can be warm blues, cool reds and warm greens.

 A cool color such as blue can be made warmer be getting mixed with a warm color such as red.
 While a warm color such as yellow can be made cooler by being mixed with a cool green.